Robust Supply Chain Networks with Monte Carlo Simulation

 What could be the impact if we have +10% in Japan and +20% in the US?

-By looking at the utilization rates, you can easily guess that your current footprint will not be able to adapt to this surge of demand.
+By looking at the utilisation rates, you can easily guess that your current footprint will not be able to adapt to this surge of demand.

 Methodology of Simulation

-We cannot rely on a single solution and expect our network to absorb the demand throughout the year.
+We cannot rely on a single solution and expect our network to absorb demand year-round.

 Usually, these parameters are calculated based on the yearly average of the sales.